Browse courses to find something that interests you.

 Your final takeaway will be the confidence to engage with growth hacking, an emerging practice that uses technology as a means to run multiple ‘hacks’ or experiments.
 Its goal?
 To increase online traffic and grow your business.

-This course is relevant for those who are looking to upskill, stay relevant and get ahead in their career.
+This course is relevant for those who are looking to upskill, stay current and get ahead in their career.
 This can be applied across all sectors.

 Dr Natalia Nikolova is director of the UTS Advanced MBA.
 Her research focuses on organisational practices, strategy, innovation and leadership and seeks to provide students, the business community and the public with a deeper understanding of the opportunities and challenges associated with the future of work.
 She has worked on a number of projects with industry partners including Second Road, Spencer Stuart, Mercer, the Australian Government Creative Industries Innovation Centre, Mirvac, E&Y and Australian Defence Force/RAAF.

 Natalia has led and contributed to the development of several innovative learning experiences and courses at UTS that aim to prepare students for the changing nature of work.
 Her contributions to the development of innovative educational experiences have been recognised through an Australian Government Learning & Teaching Citation, a UTS Learning & Teaching Award and a UTS Learning & Teaching Citation.

 Build your expertise around identifying and responding to modern slavery within Australian household contexts.

 Explore new interdisciplinary research and collaborations around emerging technologies and human rights.